-12. 2.
+12. 4.
 1. Online Upgrade

-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 If there's any firmware update available for your router, the update icon will display on the top-right corner of the page.
 Click the icon to go to the Firmware Upgrade page.
 Alternatively, you can go to Advanced > System Tools > Firmware Upgrade, and click Check for Upgrades to see if there's any new firmware.